nathanxmeyer/KNS-Dhaskalio-iDigToDBase/README.md

 1. You will need a rough familiarity with your platform of choice (Windows, MacOS, Linux) and how to navigate around the installation of tools and possibly configuration files as well as find and use the command line.
 2. Unless your iDig set up (or your CSV files otherwise obtained) are just like those used to build this set of tools **AND** your database design is just like the one defined here, you will need a text editor tool to edit the JSON files and the Python scripts.
 3. You will need some familiarity with the JSON method of structuring text in a file in a way that is human and machine readable.
-4. You will need the Python installed on your computer.
+4. You will need Python installed on your computer.
 (Directions and sources are beyond the scope of this read me but start here at [Python](https://www.python.org/)).
-5. Finally, to make use of the resulting GeoPackage sqlite database that are created, you will need some way of engaging with them.
-They have been used with [QGIS](https://qgis.org/en/site/) and DB Browner for [SQLite](https://sqlitebrowser.org).
+5. Finally, to make use of the resulting GeoPackage and sqlite database that are created, you will need some way of engaging with them.
+They have been used with [QGIS](https://qgis.org/en/site/) and [DB Browser for SQLite](https://sqlitebrowser.org).

 ### Configurability
 There is several types of configurability: